octobercms/docs/3.x/extend/lists/list-controller.md

 filter: $/acme/blog/models/post/scopes.yaml
 ```

-The **filter** option should make reference to a [filter configuration file](../backend/filters.md) path or supply an array with the configuration.
+The **filter** property should make reference to a [filter configuration file](../backend/filters.md) path or supply an array with the configuration.

 ## Defining List Columns